2020 US Open

 Operating Sounds of the US Open

-We worked closely with IBM to develop a robust and nuanced interface to add a subtle and realistic sense of a crowd to the US Open 2020 broadcast.
-We provided custom setups for both Ashe and Armstrong stadiums that place edited audio from over 30 hours of 2019’s tournament into a simple interface consisting of a Mac Laptop, an Audio interface and a custom controller.
+We worked closely with IBM to develop a robust and nuanced interface to add a realistic but subtle sense of a crowd to the broadcast.
+Our custom setups for both Ashe and Armstrong stadiums combined edited audio from over 30 hours of 2019's tournament into a simple interface consisting of a Mac Laptop, an audio interface, and an Antfood-designed controller.

 The Cadence of Play

-While the matches are incredibly dynamic and variable, the cycle of play can be codified.
-Using IBM’s historical data curation, skilled audio editing and variation for players, weather, type of point result and place in the match we can create a dynamic crowd reaction system.
-Four “Walla” pads at the bottom of the controller allow a seamless flow between different levels of intensity and crowd response throughout the game.
+While tennis matches' audio is incredibly dynamic and varied, it was possible to codify a certain cycle of play.
+Using IBM's data, skilled audio editing and custom variations for players, weather, type of point result and place in the match, we created a dynamic crowd reaction system.
+Four "Walla" pads at the bottom of our custom controller allowed for a seamless flow between different levels of intensity and crowd response.

 RVfTzJvwoGHwRWO8ZJDRZo1IIE__GRCSBcP0_tm_6K1RNT1EgQD3PBr71ILmk76zgHMEdfiB6x7jt5437ovcA2YW3zmJXPPwDlz6XZaiagD1y2fblGUe4wwj90F0Mtc2SESLpxWlhtYEW0fTmQb-nw